renato-mauro/funtags/README.md

 <input type="text" placeholder="new name">
 ```

-Attributes starting with the prefix "on" are be treated as event handlers.
+Attributes starting with the prefix "on" is treated as event handlers.

 ```javascript
 button({onclick:addName},"add");